If you are an employee in the UK, you may be wondering what your rights are when it comes to unpaid leave.

 Knowing your rights and understanding how to manage your finances during this period is essential for any employee.

-Here are some key takeaways – to take the leave, employees must make a written request to their employer.
+To take the leave, employees must make a written request to their employer.
 There are some financial support options available for employees and employers cannot discriminate against employees who take unpaid leave.

 We hope this blog post has provided you with all the information you need to know, whether for medical reasons, maternity/paternity leave, public duties or just a holiday.